GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Now it is possible to change the color of `MessageListHeaderView` from the XML.
 - Fixed the `MessageListView::setUserClickListener` method.
 - Fixed bugs in handling empty states for `ChannelListView`.
 Deprecated manual methods for showing/hiding empty state changes.
+- Fix `ChannelListHeaderView`'s title position when user avatar or action button is invisible

 ### ⬆️ Improved